ch-ahmed14/chattbot/README.md

 First install any librei by

-pip install name_of_libreries
+'''pip install name_of_libreries'''

 for the run of this PDFMaster

-streamlit run app.py
+'''streamlit run app.py'''